bvbohnen/X4_Customizer/Documentation.md

  * 1.23
    - Added extension_whitelist and extension_blacklist settings to control which extensions are loaded by the customizer.
    - Fixed content.xml not being generated, introduced by 1.22.
+ * 1.23.1
+   - Added python configparser module to the packaged customizer.